Thinking of joining a study?

 Inclusion Criteria

-• * Unilaterally dominant symptomatic osteoarthritis (bilateral radiographic OA will not exclude)
+• * Unilaterally dominant symptomatic OA (bilateral radiographic OA will not exclude).

-• * Patients who are symptomatically refractory of at least 3 months of medical and/or rehabilitation measures (anti-inflammatory drugs, and/or physical therapy, and/or strength conditioning, and/or 0-1 intra-articular injections of the affected knee)
+• * Symptomatically refractory of at least 3 months of medical and/or rehabilitation measures (anti-inflammatory drugs, and/or physical therapy, and/or strength conditioning, and/or intra-articular injections of the affected knee in the last 3 months).

 • * Kellgren-Lawrence grade 1, 2, or 3 on radiograph of the knee

-• * Patients who are willing to comply with the protocol requirements and willing to undergo non-contrast MRI 1-30 days prior to procedure and at 12 months following procedure
+• * Willing to comply with the protocol requirements and willing to undergo non- contrast MRI during screening and at 12 months.

-• * Patients who are willing to comply with regular follow up during the 12 month follow-up period
+• * Willing to comply with regular follow up during the 12 month follow-up period.

 Exclusion Criteria